amandaghassaei/gpu-io/README.md

 ## Compatibility with Threejs

+TODO: this still needs to be tested more.

 Currently, gpu-io can run in a separate webgl context from threejs with no problems.
 The advantage to sharing the webgl context is that both libraries will be able to access shared memory on the gpu.
 Theoretically, a shared context should work like so, though I am still sorting out some lingering WebGL warnings: